Check out this: Baxter International Inc. (BAX) could be on the verge of a big rally

-Baxter International Inc. (NYSE: BAX) is -33.47% lower on its value in year-to-date trading and has touched a low of $53.78 and a high of $89.70 in the current 52-week trading range.
+Baxter International Inc. (NYSE: BAX) is -37.40% lower on its value in year-to-date trading and has touched a low of $53.57 and a high of $89.70 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The BAX stock was last observed hovering at around $56.43 in the last trading session, with the day’s gains setting it 0.68% off its average median price target of $68.00 for the next 12 months.
-It is also 25.83% off the consensus price target high of $77.00 offered by 17 analysts, but current levels are 4.82% higher than the price target low of $60.00 for the same period.
+The BAX stock was last observed hovering at around $54.35 in the last trading session, with the day’s loss setting it -0.61% off its average median price target of $64.00 for the next 12 months.
+It is also 26.38% off the consensus price target high of $73.00 offered by 17 analysts, but current levels are 7.34% higher than the price target low of $58.00 for the same period.

 Top 5 Cheap Stocks to Own Right Now